 If you are looking for awesome Christmas markets in England, Manchester will be your paradise.
 Unlike London, you won’t find one big winter wonderland but 9 Christmas markets!

-If you head to the markets on Cathedral Gardens you will also find a big ice-rink.
+If you head to the markets in Cathedral Gardens you will also find a big ice rink.
 It can get pretty busy in the evening so it’s recommended to book online.

 If you can, book your accommodation in the Northern Quarter or Ancoats.
-They used to be the industrial quarters but were revitalised in the past decade and became Manchester trendiest neighbourhoods!
+They used to be the industrial quarters but were revitalized in the past decade and became Manchester’s trendiest neighborhoods!
 They will be a great place to stay.

 By Nancy from Around the World at the Weekends

-Restaurant Bratwurstglöcklein im Handwerkerhof which serves the best sausages that I have ever tasted.
+Restaurant Bratwurstglöcklein im Handwerkerhof serves the best sausages that I have ever tasted.